How to Stop Island Soil Erosion with a Segmental Retaining Wall Solution

 After draining the canal, crews from Weilnau Excavating and the Village of Grand Rapids installed the wall, which was constructed within two days after the blocks were delivered.
 The retaining wall was completed in May of 2009, with final landscaping completed soon after.

-Project Name: Blue Bell Island Restoration #109 Customer: Village of Grand Rapids, Ohio Manufacturer: Redi-Rock of Northwest Ohio Installer: Weilnau Excavating and the Village of Grand Rapids Location: Grand Rapids, Ohio Year Built: 2009
+Project Name: Blue Bell Island Restoration #109 Customer: Village of Grand Rapids, Ohio Manufacturer: Redi-Rock of Northern Ohio Installer: Weilnau Excavating and the Village of Grand Rapids Location: Grand Rapids, Ohio Year Built: 2009